FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Starbucks French Roast.md

 Bitter, molasses, weak bodied

 Brewed with a bypass method and significantly reduced the brewing temperature from boiling to 180 Fahrenheit.
 Still not good but less offensive, still doesn’t compare to immersion brews of this coffee.

+## Tasting Notes on 3-3-2021:
+Bitter, spiced, sweet, tobacco, heavy bodied, unpleasant

+Brewed with an Ibrik with sugar, cardamom, nutmeg at a 1:8 ratio.
+Taste terrible.
+I think that this brew method may actually make very tasty coffe, because it changed a bad tasting coffee and made it taste palatable cut still unpleasant.
+I am thinking that the next time I brewed this coffee I should brew it in a french press with some spices and sugar before decanting it to make a milk drink.